ton-community/ton-docs/docs/contribute/principles-of-a-good-tutorial.md

-# Principles of a Good Tutorial
+# Principles of a good tutorial

 Original comment with these principles by [talkol](https://github.com/talkol):